intro-graphics/team-project-untitled/README.md

 ## Player guide
 ### Game play
 - The first loading may take up to five seconds due to 3D model loading
-- The game will immediately start when the user enter `localhost:8000`
+- The game will immediately start when the user enter the `localhost:8000`
-- The movemont of blocks could be controlled by arrow keys
+- The movement of blocks could be controlled by arrow keys
-  - Move left and right by pressing left and right arrow key
+  - Move left and right by pressing the left and tge right arrow key
-  - Accelerate block dropping by pressing down arrow key
+  - Accelerate block dropping by pressing the down arrow key
-  - Rotate block by pressing up arrow key
+  - Rotate block by pressing the up arrow key
 - The basic elimination and gameover rules will follow the original Tetris
 ### Extra controls
 - The BGM could be turned on or turned off by clicking the Music start/mute button (music is muted by default)
 - To restart the game, the user could click the restart button or refresh the page
-- The field of view are free to be moved
+- The field of view is free to be moved

 ## Advance features and solutions
 ### Shadowing
 The overall interface of the game has a 3D shape which also requires shading and illumination.
 There will be a shadowing effect on each falling block of Tereis.
-The shadows will appear at the ground as well as each block below the falling blocks, which enhances the reality aspect of the project.
+The shadows will appear on the ground as well as each block below the falling blocks, which enhances the reality aspect of the project.
 The details of shadowing effects are shown below.
 #### Shadowing effects when blocks are on the ground or on other blocks
 <img src="https://github.com/intro-graphics/team-project-untitled/raw/master/assets/stationary_shadow.png" alt="gameplay" width="256"/>